 - May be associated with other features of villous dysmaturity, chorangioma, amnion nodosum, chronic villitis and fetal thrombotic vasculopathy (FTV)

-- Must distinguish from congestion (vessels appear prominent but are normal in number) and tissue ischemia (has shrunken coagulated villi)
+- Must distinguish from congestion (vessels appear prominent but are normal in number) and tissue ischemia (has shrunken devitalized villi)

 Microscopic (histologic) images